 “If they have buttons and pockets, wouldn’t they be knit pants and not leggings?”

-Well, they’re often know as treggings or jeggings (depending on whether they’re denim or not), so they’re like a cross between the 2 cause they’re not proper trousers but they’re not standard leggings either.posted almost 5 years ago
+Well, they’re often know as treggings or jeggings (depending on whether they’re denim or not), so they’re like a cross between the 2 cause they’re not proper trousers but they’re not standard leggings either.posted over 5 years ago

 Leggings are a form of pants when you think about it.
 Splash is right.
 I do think that they look best with a shirt over them or with a sequined one.